-Damietta Port is considered one of the marine ports in Egypet that exposed to varied kind of hazards and this related to differnet daily activities as diesel trucks, servicing cargo, handling equipments, and fueling of ships.
-It was showed that CO concentrations increased from 2015 to 2017 due to increasing of fossils burining that related to the high activity of the port.
-On the other hand, ozone was decreased from 2015 to 2017 and this may be related to improvement of applied safety and environmental rules and systems in the port.
-From collected results, it was observed that some pollutants concentration was exceeded than the threshold limit as CO and PM10 according to the environemntal law no. 4/1994.
-Finally, it was recommended to monitor and measure the concentration of different air pollutants in the port regularly to assess, analysis and control the environmental risk to achieve occupational health criterias and safety for the port man-power.
+Damietta Port is considered one of the marine ports in Egypt that is exposed to various kind of hazards, and this is related to different daily activities including diesel trucks, servicing cargo, handling equipment, and fueling of ships.
+CO concentrations increased from 2015 to 2017, due to increased fossil fuel burining related to the high activity of the port.
+On the other hand, ozone decreased from 2015 to 2017, and this may be related to improvement of applied safety and environmental rules and systems in the port.
+From the collected results, some pollutants concentrations exceeded the threshold limit, e.g., CO and PM10, according to the environemntal law no. 4/1994.
+Finally, we recommended monitoring and measurement of the concentration of different air pollutants in the port regularly to assess, analyze, and control environmental risk to achieve occupational health criteria, and safety, for the port workers.